alan-turing-institute/climate-informatics-2024/online-participation.md

 **Registered participants will receive a link to join the HyHye space via email - please do not stare this link on any public forums or channels!**

 On HyHyve, you will navigate through the online conference space using an avatar, and interact with others by text, audio and video when you are near other avatars.
+Look to the [sidebar](#sidebar-navigation) to work with the different features of HyHyve!

 Check out the [map spaces](#map-spaces) below to see what to expect in each different space, or jump to the [HyHyve FAQ](#hyhyve-faq).
-The [sidebar](#sidebar-navigation) is really helpful for working with the different features of HyHyve!

 <img src="../img/hyhyve-map.png" alt="CI2024 remote participant HyHyve space">

 ## Sidebar navigation
-The sidebar in HyHye is a great tool for quickly navigating through the different spaces (called "Action Elements"), jumping between the participant list and chat, and quickly enabling/disabling your microphone and camera.
+The sidebar in HyHye is a great tool for quickly moving between the participant list and chat, and enabling/disabling your microphone and camera.
+The location icon will take you to the "Action Elements", which are direct links to live streams, posters and programmes.

 ## Map spaces

 ### Posters
-There is an Action element for each poster (listed alphabetically) if you know where you want to go.
+There is an Action Element for each poster (listed alphabetically) if you know where you want to go.
 Take a look at the [full poster listing](https://www.eventsforce.net/turingevents/frontend/reg/tOtherPage.csp?pageID=150913&ef_sel_menu=2179&eventID=358) to find your favorites!

 You can also  also browse through posters collected by theme: Air, Water, Ice and Grass ("grass" is soil, agriculture, and everything else!).
 Move to the relevant corner of the map for each, or jump to the directory for that theme to open a pdf list of all posters in that corner!